 Fertile - Eggs were laid by hens living with roosters, and therefore likely were not living in cages.

 Hormone-Free and No Hormones Added - These labels have no relevance to the animals' living conditions.
 By law, hogs and poultry may not be given any hormones so the label is misleading.

 100% Vegetarian-Fed - Birds are not fed any animal byproducts, and are therefore eating a more natural diet.
 This does not guarantee they were raised outdoors or on pasture, nor reflect humane living conditions.

 Natural - This label applies only to how animal products are processed, and has no relevance to how the animals were treated while they were alive.
 It does not mean the animal was raised without hormones or antibiotics.
 According to the USDA, the 'natural' label can be placed on a product "containing no artificial ingredient or added color and is only minimally processed (a process which does not fundamentally alter the raw product).
 The label must explain the use of the term natural (such as - no added colorings or artificial ingredients; minimally processed.)"

 Paws & Learn Recommendation:

-If you choose to consume eggs as a part of your diet, we strongly recommend buying a brand using the following labels.
-While they aren’t 100% cruelty-free, these certifications represent a more humane level of treatment than industry standards:
+If you choose to consume eggs as a part of your diet, we strongly recommend buying Pasture Raised, Free Range and Cage-Free labels over purchasing standard eggs laid by hens confined in battery cages.
+Brands using the following certifications (while aren’t 100% cruelty-free) represent a more humane level of treatment than industry standards: